officer47p/guardians-of-the-cluster/README.md

 # Guardians of The Cluster

 A dead simple multi-instance supported rate-limiting service that just works.
+(Multi-instance supported part is not implemented correctly yet)

 ## How to start the server